 Current working papers examine the degree in which (environmental) factors appear to influence working from home productivity versus factors that really influence productivity.
 Moreover, I redeveloped and validated a productivity questionnaire to do so.
 Second, recollection accuracy of productivity during COVID-19 is examined.
 Furthermore, I lead an exploratory investigation to assess the human ability to assess risk in networks.

 Bounded Rationality in Social Network Analysis

-... is suggested by our observation that people use relatively easily assessable physical characteristics, such as the shortest distance to an infected node or the ratio of infected nodes relative to all nodes, to estimate the spread via a social network.
-We suggest that the often-complex mental calculation of objective risk dispersion in networks is substituted by a heuristics-driven approach.
+... is suggested by our observation that people use relatively easily assessable physical characteristics of a network.
+The often-complex mental calculation of objective risk dispersion in networks is substituted by a heuristics-driven approach.

 Work with Roselinde Kessels, Ingrid Rohde, and Martin Strobel.
 Ready for submission

 That depends on the home.
 Working from home productivity depends on satisfaction with the home office climate (e.g. noise and temperature) and the hardware (e.g. chair and screen).
 Seemingly unbeknownst to the workers, however, opening a window improves satisfaction in both domains.

 Looking Forward without Looking Backward in Work-from-Home Evaluation

 ... implies that although the working-from-home literature relies heavily on self-reported retrospective scores, it neglects how much our current state dictates our memory.
 I show that for multiple work factors over time, during the turbulent COVID-19 period, the current scores predict the recollection score better than the actual score in the past.